Ksharp: Team 3D

 In 2002 Miller, along with teammates Ronald "Rambo" Kim and Sean "Bullseye" Morgan, left X3 and were required by Craig Levine to form Team 3D.
-On Team 3D, he won Summer CPL 2003.
-The following year, they won the World Cyber Games (WCG) in South Korea.
-In 2005, Miller won his third major championship.
+On Team 3D, he won Winter CPL 2002.
+In 2004, they won the World Cyber Games (WCG) in San Francisco, and successfully defended the title in 2005.
+That same year, Miller won his third major championship.
 Near the end of March 2006, Miller became an inactive member of Team 3D but remained a part of the team.
 Miller continued working with ESEA of the ESEA League and Team 3D, and, in January 2007 he returned to Team 3D.
 Team 3D then moved to Counter-Strike Source (CSS) to compete in DirecTV's Championship Gaming Series (CGS), with a roster of Kyle 'Ksharp' Miller, Jon "Juan" Mumm and Nick "nicKn0iT" Nowakowski (both from Team Pandemic), Mikey 'method' So, Sal 'Volcano' Garozzo, manager and coach Dave 'Moto' Geffon.
 With the folding of the CGS, it threw all the players into limbo, as the future of the competitive CSS scene seemed uncertain.
 On December 26, 2008 Jax Money Crew announced the signing of longtime 3D.NY Garozzo and So.
 In 2008, Miller retired from top-level competition.